Exciting Opportunity at Francis Parker School in San Diego, California

 Francis Parker School values diversity and seeks talented students, faculty, and staff from different backgrounds.
 All employment decisions are made without regard to unlawful considerations of race, color, sex (including pregnancy, childbirth, breastfeeding and related medical conditions), gender, sexual orientation, gender identity or expression, marital status, religion, national origin, ancestry, ethnicity, creed, age, mental or physical disability, medical condition, genetic information, military or veteran status, or any other basis prohibited by federal, state, or local law.

-The following person has been designated to handle inquiries regarding the School’s non-discrimination policies, including its Title IX policy:
+The following person has been designated to handle inquiries regarding the School’s non-discrimination policies, including its Title IX policy: Do not use this contact for the application process.

 Name: Katharine Wardle